grizzlybears/ffplay_vc/README.md

 For linux version, I guess 'so be it', the purpose of linux version is simplely 'to check my code by valgrind'. :)

-On windows, the final object is to shape 'ffplay_vc' to a real windows app( no SDL) and the interface between UI <=> decoder should be simple and clean.
+On windows, the final object is to shape 'ffplay_vc' to a real windows app, that is 'drawing pirctures by d3d and playing sound by XAudio', and the interface between UI <=> decoder should be simple and clean.